Pilea Peperomioides Care

 PRO TIP: This plant is quite communicative!
 Watch for the leaves beginning to droop, as this can be a sign that it needs water.

 Allow the top 2”-3” of the Pilea peperomioides' soil to dry between waterings.
-Typically, watering this plant once a week will suffice.
-Drooping leaves can be an indication that the plant is ready for water, but always test the soil to confirm your diagnosis.
+Typically, deeply watering this plant once a week will suffice, but it will depend on the amount and quality of light it is receiving.
+Drooping leaves can be an indication that the plant is in need of water, but always check the soil moisture a few inches below the surface to confirm your diagnosis before watering.

 Remember each plant is a unique living thing and may have varying needs, especially in their individual locations.
 Pay attention to the condition of your Pilea Peperomioides and its watering needs and you will have a long and happy relationship.